-When you start with Google AdWords, there are a lot of things you need to know about.
+When you start with Google Ads, there are a lot of things you need to know about.
 Understanding the functioning of this machine, quite complex, is difficult when you launch alone in this adventure.

 As much as you can tell, all these tips are not necessarily oriented “novice”, but they are good to know, and will come the day you will be happy to know them.